Tennessee Whiskey 101

 The dark brown line shows the “devil’s cut” from a barrel stave at Jack Daniel’s.

 The devil’s cut is the percent of bourbon the barrel absorbs.
 About 5 percent of what is put in the barrel is lost to the devil’s cut.
 The “angel’s share” is the percent that is evaporated into the air; roughly 2-5 percent is lost per year by evaporation.
-For a typical bourbon that spends four years again, it is expected to lose at least 20 percent to the angel’s share and the devil’s cut.
+For a typical bourbon that spends four years aging, it is expected to lose at least 20 percent to the angel’s share and the devil’s cut.
 Just take a whiff of the air next time you enter a barrel house in Tennessee.
 Then, you’ll understand just how real that evaporation factor becomes in the process.

 During barrel aging, the spirit develops its color, gaining complex aromas and flavors.
 The length of time spent in barrel is at least two years.
 Most producers will age their whiskey/bourbon for 4 to 7 years on average.
 Each producer decides based on color, taste, and aroma when the product is finished.
 Interesting to note is that depending on where exactly a barrel is stored can impact how long the barrel needs to age—barrels on the top floor of the barrel house will be ready sooner than barrels on the bottom floor.